MusicPlayerDaemon/MPD/doc/user.rst

         plugin "smbclient"
     }

-More information can be found in the neighbor plugin reference :ref:`neighbor_plugin`.
+More information can be found in the :ref:`neighbor_plugin` reference.

 Configuring input plugins
 -------------------------